-Women are gradually working their way into key roles across many sectors, but one of the main barriers to success for women is their own view of their skills and their lack of confidence.
-This is sometimes referred to as ‘the imposter syndrome’.
-A lack of confidence can be accentuated by a feeling that they are not being heard at work (or seen), and that others are getting the limelight and taking the credit.
+is their own view of their skills and lack of confidence, which is sometimes referred to as the Imposter Syndrome.
+A lack of confidence can be accentuated by a feeling that they are not being heard at work or seen), and that others are getting the limelight and taking the credit.

 This course is for women who want to feel more confident and more assertive (not aggressive) in the workplace, and to make sure that they can get their voices heard around the table.

 'Assertiveness for Women: How to build your confidence in the workplace is from the Professional Development Skills series.
 At the Civil Service College, we tailor our courses to each participant’s role and organisation, ensuring that each participant gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 Participants will leave this course with the confidence and skills to be able to lead teams.
 They will learn how to deal with

 difficult stakeholders by learning key assertiveness techniques looking through practical examples, which will result in the development of tools for future engagements.

 This course is available In-House and can be tailored to meet your individual training requirements.Enquire

 Jo has held senior roles in the heart of the UK Government for over 20 years, across a range of disciplines including communications, strategy, policy and legislation.
 She now works as a Non-Executive Director, consultant and coach.Read Bio

 Jo is an expert on central Government and personal development.
 She works as a Non-Executive Director, consultant and coach.

 Jo had senior roles in the heart of the UK Government for over twenty years, across a range of disciplines including communications, strategy, policy and legislation.